RossoMaguire/swim-spots/README.md

 ```
 cd frontend
 npm test FileName.test.js
 ```

-**Example:** `npm test CreateSpot.test.js`
+_Example :_ `npm test CreateSpot.test.js`

-To make API requests via curl or Postman, refer to the endpoints in `routes.go`.
+To make API requests via curl or Postman, refer to the endpoints in :

+`routes.go`.

 ### Development

-To start the frontend in development:
+To start the frontend in development :

 ```
 cd frontend
 yarn start
 ```

-Whenever there are changes made to the backend or api (GO files) you need to restart the server
+Whenever there are changes made to the backend or api (GO files) you need to restart the server :

 ```
 cd swim-spots
 go run main.go
 ```